 The maximum footprint of an accessory building on a lot where the main building is a detached house is 50% of the footprint of the main building.
 Buildings for an agricultural use are exempt from this size restriction.

-3. Height Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone
+3. Height Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone

 Height (max)

 Principal building 50'

 Accessory structure 50'

-4. Form

-Allowed Building Elements
+4. Form Allowed Building Elements

 Gallery/Awning n/a

 Porch/Stoop yes

 Balcony yes